Battery Energy Storage and Linear Generation Help Data Centers Cut Costs and Ease Grid Pressure

 According to the Environmental and Energy Study Institute, there were more than 5,400 data centers in the U.S. as of March 2025.
 By 2030, power demand is forecasted to soar to 130 gigawatts, the equivalent of powering more than 90 million homes.

-Reducing Demand With Solar-Plus-Storage
+Reducing Demand and Increasing Reliability With Energy Storage

 Storage